Shilajit Benefits for Women and Side Effects to Be Aware Of

 Shilajit extract reduces oxidative stress, inflammation, and bone loss by preserving bone mineral density in postmenopausal women with osteopenia.

-Shilajit can help postmenopausal women who have an increased risk for osteoporosis and fragility fractures enhance bone health [14].
+Postmenopausal women who have an increased risk for osteoporosis and fragility fractures can use Shilajit to enhance bone health [14].

 Reduce Stress and Depression